Leaving Cert: Guide being developed for grading subjects studied outside school

 If a student is studying one or more subjects outside a recognised school, or repeating a subject outside school, the department will be “flexible in accepting estimate marks and rankings from other schools and colleges and will look at this issue on a case-by-case basis”.
 File photograph: Bryan O’Brien

-Detailed guidance is being developed on how to calculate grades for students taking extra subjects outside school, the Department of Education has said.
+Detailed guidance is being developed on how to calculate grades for Leaving Cert students taking extra subjects outside school, the Department of Education has said.

 A department spokesman said in the case of grind schools, teachers would provide an estimated mark and ranking “in a way that is fair to all candidates” and the department would “seek to provide a calculated grade”.